Nielsen’s ouster underscores Trump’s failures on the border

 Pete’s Defeat (in 2010)

-Maybe no other 2020 presidential candidate has enjoyed a better past month than South Bend Mayor Pete Buttigieg.
+Maybe no other 2020 presidential candidate has enjoyed a better past month than South Bend, Indiana, Mayor Pete Buttigieg.

-But as Dems look for a nominee who can beat Donald Trump, Buttigieg has to answer this question: How did he lose a statewide race (for Indiana treasurer) to Richard Mourdock by 25 points back in 2010?
+But as Democrats look for a nominee who can beat Trump, Buttigieg has to answer this question: How did he lose a statewide race (for Indiana treasurer) to Richard Mourdock by 25 points back in 2010?

 Yes, that Richard Mourdock, who lost two years later in a Senate race to Democrat Joe Donnelly after saying that when a woman is impregnated during a rape, “it’s something God intended.”